Hi, this is couple therapist Abe Kass MA RSW RMFT CCHT,

 When there is marital or committed relationship distress, it should still be the goal of every couple to avoid separation and divorce.

 If the relationship includes 'relationship sins' such as cheating or emotional abuse, the challenges to stay together will be much more difficult.
-However, it may be possible with effort and commitment to do so.
+However, it may be possible with effort and commitment to remain together.

 People can change for the better.
 Look around and you will find many examples of individuals who have reformed their lives and become far better individuals than they had been in the past.